StevenSong/cxr-data-ingest/README.md

     * 3 new files should be created, `split.csv`, `metadata.csv`, and `report.csv`.

 ## Labeling

+Finally, we apply both CheXpert and CheXbert labelers to the extracted findings and impression sections of both MIMIC-CXR and CheXpert Plus.

+1. Prepare reports for labeling.
+Run the cells of the notebook `3_prepare_report_sections_for_labeling.ipynb`.
+This creates 4 separate CSV files for each dataset and each section.
+The dockerized CheXpert labeler expects a CSV file with a single column and no column header.
+We model the CheXbert labeling script to accept this same style input.
+1. Run the labelers:
+    * **CheXpert** - we use the dockerized CheXpert labeler provided by the CheXpert authors.
+This step will generate 4 output CSVs containing the labels for the corresponding dataset and report section.
+        ```bash
+        bash 4_run_chexpert_labeler.sh
+        ```
+    * **CheXbert** - for simplicity and consistency, we create a python wrapper utilizing the CheXbert model and utilities provided with the `f1chexbert` python package.
+This step will similarly generate 4 label CSVs.
+        ```bash
+        bash 4_run_chexbert_labeler.sh
+        ```
+1. Rejoin the report labels with their metadata.
+The labelers do not output metadata, making downstream linkage difficult.
+Run the cells of the notebook `5_cleanup_labeled_reports.ipynb` to rejoin the study IDs to the report labels.

 ## References
 1. `create_section_files.py` and `section_parser.py` modified from https://doi.org/10.5281/zenodo.2591653